What is Buttocks Augmentation Surgery

 Very likely, it will be possible to resume gentle, quiet work within a couple of days to weeks following butt implants surgery.
 You must still stay away from physical exertion for a number of weeks, subject to the advice of your doctor.

 - The stitches will come out within a week to ten days, but swelling may persist, steadily subsiding over several weeks.
 As the swelling decreases, the results will become a lot more obvious.

-- You will likely be able to resume exercise and regular physical activities within a month or two, when the pain has subsided.
-Healing differs from patient to patient and depends on the surgical technique; implant type, and placement site that is used, on top of the degree of activities in your daily routine.
+- You will likely be able to resume exercise and regular physical activities within a month or two when the pain has subsided.
+Healing differs from patient to patient and depends on the surgical technique; implant type, and placement site used, on top of the degree of activities in your daily routine.

 The surgeon then creates a pocket big enough to place the butt implants.
-The implants may be inserted either under the gluteus maximus muscle, or over the muscle.
-Occasionally, liposuction is done as a way to further boost the shape of the buttocks.
+The inserted implants may be either under the gluteus maximus muscle or over the muscle.
+Liposuction is occasionally done as a way to further boost the shape of the buttocks.

 After completing the same procedure on the other buttock, the surgeon ensures the buttocks are symmetrical and also appear natural.
-Then the incisions are sutured.
+Then it will suture the incisions.

-With buttock augmentation, there exists a chance that the implants may move and cause the buttocks to look disproportional.
-However, the implants are positioned above the sitting part, this is done to prevent patients from sitting on them therefore minimizing the danger of implants shifting.
+With buttocks augmentation, there exists a chance that the implants may move and cause the buttocks to look disproportional.
+However, the position of the implants is above the sitting part.
+This is to prevent patients from sitting on them, therefore, minimizing the danger of implants shifting.